Grilks/milkteacant.com/src/modules/pages/index.md

 title: Homepage
 layout: home.11ty.js
 cssPath: layouts/home.11ty.css
-summary: 'Taking place in such a charming location, this is a book that celebrates the spirit of the city and its people whilst exposing the underbelly that can destroy all of us.'
+summary: Taking place in such a charming location, this is a book that celebrates the spirit of the city and its people whilst exposing the underbelly that can destroy all of us.
 ---
 # Milk Tea Can't

 ## Written by Alan Forsyth